 \item For the evaluation criterion ${\rm RE}(1000)$, with both static portfolios and dynamic strategies based on out-of-sample data (Table \ref{tab:real_error}), only {\TGAN} converges to an error of 10.1\%, whereas the other two \textsc{Tail-GAN} variants fail to capture the temporal information in the input price scenarios. \item The HSM method comes close with an error of 10.4\% and WGAN reaches an error of 26.9\%.
 As expected, all methods attain higher errors than the sampling error of the testing data (denoted by ``oracle'' in Table \ref{tab:real_error}). \end{itemize}

 To study the tail behavior of the intraday scenarios, we implement the same rank-frequency analysis as in Section \ref{sec:validation_highdimension}.
-For the AAPL stock, we draw the following conclusions from Figure \ref{fig:real_tail_aapl} \begin{itemize} \itemsep0em \item All three {\TGAN} simulators are able to capture the tail properties of static single-asset portfolio for quantile levels above 1\%. \item For the PnL distribution of the dynamic strategies, only {\TGAN} is able to generate scenarios with comparable (tail) PnL distribution.
-That is, only scenarios sampled from {\TGAN} can correctly describe the risks of the trend-following and the mean-reversion strategies. \item {\TGAN}-Raw and {\TGAN}-Static underestimate the risk of loss from the mean-reversion strategy at the $\alpha=5\%$ quantile level, and overestimate the risk of loss from the trend-following strategy at the $\alpha=5\%$ quantile level. \item While WGAN can effectively generate scenarios that align with the bulk of PnL distributions (e.g. above 10\%-quantile), it tends to fail in accurately capturing the tail parts, usually resulting in underestimation of risks).
+For the AAPL stock, we draw the following conclusions from Figure \ref{fig:real_tail_aapl}. \begin{itemize} \itemsep0em \item All three {\TGAN} generators are able to capture the tail properties of static single-asset portfolio for quantile levels above 1\%. \item For the PnL distribution of the dynamic strategies, only {\TGAN} is able to generate scenarios with comparable (tail) PnL distribution.
+That is, only scenarios sampled from {\TGAN} can correctly describe the risks of the trend-following and the mean-reversion strategies. \item {\TGAN}-Raw and {\TGAN}-Static underestimate the risk of loss from the mean-reversion strategy at the $\alpha=5\%$ quantile level, and overestimate the risk of loss from the trend-following strategy at the $\alpha=5\%$ quantile level. \item While WGAN can effectively generate scenarios that align with the bulk of PnL distributions (e.g. above 10\%-quantile), it fails to accurately capture the tails, usually resulting in underestimation of risks.

 \end{itemize} Note that some of the blue curves corresponding to the market data (almost) coincide with the red curves corresponding to {\TGAN}, indicating a promising performance of {\TGAN} to capture the tail risk of various trading strategies.
 See Figure \ref{fig:real_tail} in Appendix \ref{sec:supply_results} for the results for other assets.